-The potential 7 new wells at the GORM project may be subjected to matrix acid stimulation or acid fracturing (no sand fracturing is expected).
-In addition to stimulation of the new wells, it is anticipated that approximately two well stimulations of existing wells may take place per year at the GORM project.
+The potential 2 new wells at the HARALD project may be subjected to matrix acid stimulation or acid fracturing.
+In addition to stimulation of the new wells, it is anticipated that approximately two well stimulations of existing wells may take place per year at the HARALD project.

-Expected disharges of chemicals during well stimulation at the GORM project include chemicals categorized as 'green' or 'yellow' chemicals which can usually be discharged without significant impact to the environment.
+Expected discharges of chemicals during well stimulation at the HARALD project include chemicals categorized as 'green' or 'yellow' chemicals which can usually be discharged without significant impact to the environment.
 Typical discharges during well stimulation are presented in Table 6-8.